Saizen click.easy Powder for Injection

 If your doctor recommends you use a device, follow the instructions for use provided with that device.

 Step-by-step instructions for preparing the solution for these two presentations are in the leaflet provided with the medicine (under "Directions for Use").
+Follow all instructions given to you by your doctor or nurse carefully.

 Where to inject